Mange/mpris-rs/README.md

 fn main() {
   let player = PlayerFinder::new()
-    .expect("Could not connect to DBus")
+    .expect("Could not connect to D-Bus")
     .find_active()
     .expect("Could not find any player");